janvmusic/Learning/data-intensive-apps/chapter8.md

 - It can make use of commoditized cloud computing services
 - It can achieve high reliability through redundancy across multiple geographically distributed datacenters

+### Timeouts and Unbounded Delays
+A long timeout means a long wait until declare a node dead.

+A short timeout detects faults faster, but carries a higher risk of incorrectly declaring a node dead.

+When a node is declared dead prematurely, it can become a problem, because another node needs to take over the dead node.
+Even can re-process the same task.

+If the system is already struggling with high load, declaring nodes dead prematurely can make the problem worse.

+A reasonable amount of time would be `timeout = 2d + r`
+> d => Maximum delay for packets, delivery never takes longer than d

+> r => time for a node to deliver a response

+Unfortunately this is not 100% trustworthy.
+Because asynchronous systems might have network _unbounded delays_

+If your timeout is low, it only takes a transient spike in round-trip times to throw the system off-balance.

+#### Network congestion and queueing
+**Network Congestion** is that if several different nodes simultaneously try to send packets to the same destination, the network switch must queue them up, then feed them into the destination, **one by one**.

+On a busy network, a request might have to wait until a node is clear.

+If the network queue is full, some packages might even get drop.

 ## Concepts
 **Partial Failure** => Some parts of the system are broken, even though other parts of the system are working fine.

 **Geographically distributed deployment** => Keeping data geographically close to your users to reduce access latency.

 **Shared-nothing System** => The network is the only thing that communicate them.

+**Unbounded delay** => System tries to deliver packets as quickly as possible, but there's no upper limit on the time it may take for a packet to arrive